 Structural Dynamics is defined as “the morphology or patterns of motion towards process equilibrium of interpersonal systems.”

 The word system is key.
 According to Peter Senge, The Fifth Discipline, markets and competitive forces must be regarded as systems.
 As such, markets will strive for (although never truly reach) stability or equilibrium.
-As a behavioral process, System Dynamics has been difficult to measure and analyze until the advent of Structural Dynamics.
+As a behavioral process, Structural Dynamics has been difficult to measure and analyze until now.

 Classically, economists have based theories on the so-called rational economic actor.
 The thinking is that business (human) behavior is guided by “testable,” hence predictable decision-making processes.